 Create and test an operation.

-Fill in the properties of your message:
+Fill in the properties of the message:

-To: Comma separated list of recipients.
+To: Comma-separated list of recipients.

 - Use SSL/TLS (optional): Click the checkbox to encrypt the email using SSL/TLS protocol.

-Authentication (optional): If your SMTP server requires authentication you must expand the Authentication fields and check the "Use Authentication" check box.
-You can then enter an Account and Account password.
+Authentication (optional): If an SMTP server requires authentication, expand the Authentication fields and check the Use authentication check box.
+You can then enter an Account and account Password.

 Subject: The subject of the email.

-Text: The body of your email
+Text: The body of the email.

 Click the Save icon in the toolbar in the upper right corner to save the email.

-Expand the Options drop-down menu by clicking the at the top of the Operation graphic.
+Expand the Options drop-down menu by clicking the at the top of the operation graphic.

-From the drop-down menu Select On Success or On Failure.
+From the drop-down menu, select On Success or On Failure.

 Deploy your project.

-Last updated: Jul 18, 2018
+Last updated: Mar 18, 2020